hpc/pavilion2/docs/tutorials/writing_docs.rst

 The overview should tell the reader how all the pieces fit together.
 In this case our goal is to give the user documentation that is **consistent**, **concise**, and **demonstrative**.
-This is a good place for diagrams to demonstrate how this part relates to the rest of the system, or how the parts of this document relate to one-another.
+This is a good place for one or more diagrams to demonstrate how this part relates to the rest of the system, or how the parts of this document relate to one another.

 .. figure:: ../imgs/stupid_diagram.png
    :scale: 100%
    :alt: This diagram is a silly example.

-   This diagram's purpose is to demonstrate the use of diagrams, and to show that captions should be used to explain each diagram's purpose.
+   The purpose of this diagram is to demonstrate the use of diagrams, and to show that captions should be used to explain each diagram's purpose.
    This was generated using the 'Drawing' app in Google Docs.

 Requirements
 ------------